 \subsection{Stochastic block model and community detection}

 In a \emph{stochastic block model} (SBM) with $k$ groups, one observes $Y = \theta + W$ with $\theta_{ij}=Q_{z(i)z(j)}\in [0,1]^{n\times n}$ for some matrix $Q$ of size $k\times k$ of edge probabilities, a labeling map $z\in\{1,\ldots,k\}^n$ and $W$ a centered Bernoulli noise.
-Gao et al. \cite{gvz15} treated the question of the estimation of $\theta$ in Frobenius norm within their general framework, getting the adaptive minimax rate $k^2+n\log{k}$ with unknown $k$.
+Gao et al. \cite{gvz15} treated the question of the estimation of $\theta$ in the Frobenius norm within their general framework, getting the adaptive minimax rate $k^2+n\log{k}$ with unknown $k$.
 A similar result and coverage of credible sets were derived by Belitser and Nurushev \cite{belitsernur19}.
-Pati and Bhattacharya \cite{patibhatt15} obtained the near-optimal rate $k^2\log ({n/k})+n\log{k}$ for known $k$ using independent uniform prior on coordinates of $Q$ and Dirichlet prior probabilities for the label proportions.
-The biclustering model can be viewed as an asymmetric extension of the SBM model, where $\theta$ is a $n\times m$ rectangular matrix and rows and columns of $Q$ have their own labeling, with $k$ and $l$ groups respectively.
+Pati and Bhattacharya \cite{patibhatt15} obtained the near-optimal rate $k^2\log ({n/k})+n\log{k}$ for known $k$ using an independent uniform prior on the coordinates of $Q$ and a Dirichlet prior probabilities for the label proportions.
+The biclustering model can be viewed as an asymmetric extension of the SBM model, where $\theta$ is an $n\times m$ rectangular matrix, and the rows and columns of $Q$ have their own labels, with $k$ and $l$ groups, respectively.
 This model was handled in Gao et al. \cite{gvz15} and Belitser and Nurushev \cite{belitsernur19} using similar techniques as before, with the optimal adaptive posterior rate $kl+n\log{k}+m\log{l}$.